Virtual-Coffee/VC-Community-Docs/README.md

 **Description**: The Weekly Events Maintainer is responsible for organizing and managing the rhythm of our bi-weekly coffee sessions and other regular events, keeping the community connected and engaged.

 **Responsibilities**:
-• Coordinate and facilitate bi-weekly coffee sessions.
+- Coordinate and facilitate bi-weekly coffee sessions.
-• Manage logistics for coffee sessions, such as scheduling and communication.
+- Manage logistics for coffee sessions, such as scheduling and communication.
-• Monitor and support Coffee Table groups to foster small-group interactions.
+- Monitor and support Coffee Table Groups to foster small-group interactions.
-• Ensure consistent community engagement through regular events.
+- Ensure consistent community engagement through regular events.
-• Track attendance and engagement patterns to guide future planning.
+- Track attendance and engagement patterns to guide future planning.
-• Provide onboarding support to new members participating in events.
+- Provide onboarding support to new members participating in events.

 ## Special Events Maintainer - BekahHW

 **Description**: The Special Events Maintainer focuses on creating opportunities for learning, sharing, and celebrating through one-off events and monthly initiatives.

 **Responsibilities**:
-• Organize and host monthly Lunch & Learn sessions.
+- Organize and host monthly Lunch & Learn sessions.
-• Coordinate Lightning Talks and speaker presentations.
+- Coordinate Lightning Talks and speaker presentations.
-• Manage community-wide initiatives like Hacktoberfest.
+- Manage community-wide initiatives like Hacktoberfest.
-• Oversee and facilitate monthly challenges.
+- Oversee and facilitate monthly challenges.
-• Plan and execute special community initiatives.
+- Plan and execute special community initiatives.
-• Coordinate with guest speakers and presenters for events.
+- Coordinate with guest speakers and presenters for events.

 ## Community Health Maintainer - Kirk

 **Description**: The Community Health Maintainer is dedicated to cultivating a positive, inclusive, and supportive environment for all community members.
 This role ensures the emotional and relational well-being of the community.

 **Responsibilities**:
-• Monitor community interactions and address negative behavior or conflicts.
+- Monitor community interactions and address negative behavior or conflicts.
-• Develop and enforce community guidelines and the code of conduct.
+- Develop and enforce community guidelines and the code of conduct.
-• Collect feedback from members to continuously improve the community experience.
+- Collect feedback from members to continuously improve the community experience.
-• Work with moderators to resolve community-related issues.
+- Work with moderators to resolve community-related issues.
-• Design and refine onboarding plans to welcome new members effectively.
+- Design and refine onboarding plans to welcome new members effectively.

 ## Technology Support Maintainer - Dan Ott

 **Description**: The Technology Support Maintainer ensures that the community’s digital platforms and tools function smoothly and securely, providing the technological backbone for our operations.

 **Responsibilities**:
-• Oversee and maintain the community’s website, communication tools, and other digital platforms.
+- Oversee and maintain the community’s website, communication tools, and other digital platforms.
-• Ensure the security and stability of technology resources.
+- Ensure the security and stability of technology resources.
-• Research, recommend, and implement new technologies or features to enhance community engagement.
+- Research, recommend, and implement new technologies or features to enhance community engagement.
-• Provide technical support to community members and maintainers.
+- Provide technical support to community members and maintainers.
-• Collaborate with other maintainers to integrate technology into community initiatives.
+- Collaborate with other maintainers to integrate technology into community initiatives.

 ## Quick Links & Team Leads